José Campaña: Levante

 On 11 August 2016, Campaña agreed to a four-year deal with Levante UD, recently relegated to the second tier.
 He played regularly in his first season, as the Valencians won promotion as champions.

 In April 2019, when he had one year remaining on his contract, Campaña extended his link until 2023.
 He missed the vast majority of 2020–21 due to injury problems.

 Campaña ruptured the anterior cruciate ligament of his right knee in a match against UD Las Palmas on 22 April 2023.
 Despite not being under contract, he was allowed to use the club's facilities during his recovery; during his spell at the Estadi Ciutat de València, he totalled 208 appearances, 19 goals and 30 assists.

 Las Palmas

 On 14 February 2024, Campaña signed for Las Palmas until the end of the top-flight campaign, with an option to extend.
+He left in June 2025 after their relegation.

+Later career

+Campaña signed a six-month deal with second-tier AD Ceuta FC on 13 January 2026.
+He scored on his debut 13 days later, contributing to a 3–1 comeback home win over Cultural y Deportiva Leonesa.

 International career

 Campaña represented Spain in two UEFA European Under-19 Championship tournaments.
 In the 2011 edition, hosted in Romania, he played three games, including the final against the Czech Republic.

 In 2012, Campaña helped the national side renew their continental supremacy in Estonia by appearing in all five matches and starting in four, three as captain.
 He missed, however, his penalty shootout attempt in the semi-finals against France (4–2, 3–3 after 120 minutes).

 In October 2020, Campaña was first called up to the senior team for matches with Portugal, Switzerland and Germany.
 He won his first cap against the first opponent, playing the second half of a 0–0 friendly draw in Lisbon.